tuvalsss/project/backend/README.md

 $ alembic revision --autogenerate -m "Add column last_name to User model"
 ```

-* Commit to the git repository the files generated in the alembic directory.
+* Commit to safdasfasfsafthe git repository the files generated in the alembic directory.

 * After creating the revision, run the migration in the database (this is what will actually change the database):